 RSUs enhance executive and shareholder alignment over time.
 RSUs are full value notional grants that track the Common Share price over the vesting period.
-The 2021 executive RSUs vest in thirds every six months over an eighteen-month period from the date of grant with subsequent RSUs vesting bi-annually over a two-year period.
+The 2022 executive RSUs vest in quarters every six months over a 24 month period from the date of grant.